dec/hummphp/README.md

 Humm PHP
 --------

-Many thanks for your interest in [Humm PHP].
+Many thanks for your interest in Humm PHP.
 This is a PHP framework designed to be fast, server independent and friendly for developers and final users.
-You can use [Humm PHP] to setup a website in seconds (literally the seconds you can expend uploading the Humm PHP files into your web server).
-[Humm PHP] run out of the box and do not need any configuration nor installation process.
+You can use Humm PHP to setup a website in seconds (literally the seconds you can expend uploading the Humm PHP files into your web server).
+Humm PHP run out of the box and do not need any configuration nor installation process.